Next Chapter

 Lean Manufacturing Tools

-You’ll need a set of lean manufacturing tools to assist you to discover and reducing waste when you implement lean principles in your manufacturing process.
-Overburdening and uneven workloads are two factors that can lead to waste this is the use of the lean manufacturing tools.
+You’ll need a set of lean manufacturing tools to assist you in discovering and reducing waste when you implement lean principles in your manufacturing process.
+Overburdening and uneven workloads are two factors that can lead to waste this is the use of lean manufacturing tools.
 Waste elimination improves quality and production time while lowering costs in any industrial system.

 Some of those lean management tools include: